Jeightz/Lending-System/README.md

-# Leanding-System
+# Lending-System
-A Simple Leading Web System that allow the user To see how much interest they gonna pay base on the
+A Simple Lending Web System that allow the user To see how much interest they gonna pay base on the
 - amount they borrow
 - monthly interest
 - Total Payment